jdavis/college-spring-2013/cs352/assignment7/solution.md

     access the shared file, the writer has higher priority than reader to access the shared file.

+The logic of the pseudocode is that a reader only starts when there are no writers accessing or when there are no writers in the queue.
+This gives priority to the writers thus solving the solution.

 ### Modified Pseudocode

     Monitor Reader-Writer